Vroom

-Vroom (and variant spelling) is an onomatopoeia that represents the sound of an engine revving up.
+Vroom is an onomatopoeia that represents the sound of an engine revving up.
 It also describes the act of purposefully operating a motor vehicle at high speeds so as to create loud engine noises.
 The word is a common early childhood sound, and is used in speech therapy techniques.
 It is also an example of a cross-linguistic onomatopoeia.

 Origins

 According to the Merriam-Webster Online Dictionary, the first instance of "vroom" appearing in text was in 1965.
 Its origin is traced to the United States.

 Role in language development

 "Vroom" is cited in early childhood language development texts as an example of a common early word or sound made by young children in the course of play.
 Anthony D. Pellegrini writes in the chapter "Interpreting Children's Play" in the book The Puzzling Child: From Recognition to Treatment (1982):